 Establishing & enforcing your boundaries

 Here is another absolute: strangers have no business getting within three to five feet of you, unless you are in a crowded public space, or you have clearly invited them into your space.
-If you are on a bus or subway, or a crowded theatre or club, people getting close to you, or bumping into you or brushing against you is an expectation.
+If you are on a bus or subway, or a crowded theater or club, people getting close to you, or bumping into you or brushing against you is an expectation.
 Most people will tense up a little draw in their shoulders, pull their arms close to their bodies, or say excuse me if they brush against you- this is a message that the intrusion was unintentional.
 Beware of strangers getting close to you.
 Someone walking toward you on an intercept course, or someone gradually moving closer and closer to you, a little too casually, should get your undivided attention.

 What do you do if someone is intruding?

 You must decide on your boundaries and your response beforehand.
 This is the time to utilize critical thinking; when there is no imminent danger, consider your responses in different situations.
 By definition, an intrusion is carried out by someone you are not interested in communicating with, for whatever reason.
 In the words you have considered beforehand, respectfully, evenly, firmly indicate you do not want to communicate, and you do not want their attention.
 Excuse me, but I have work to do, I cant talk or whatever.